 ***ABSOLUTELY NO CHANGING COSTUMES IS ALLOWED IN THE PUBLIC RESTROOMS unless designated as a “dressing space” by the host school/facility***.

-Judging Panel – The judging panel will consist of 3 qualified, experienced judging professionals.
+The judging panel will consist of 3 qualified, experienced judging professionals.
 Each routine will be evaluated by 3 judges for technical ability, choreography & creativity, performance delivery, and over-all impression.
-Audio and Video critiques will be provided to each studio following the competition.
+Audio and Video critiques will be provided to each studio participating in the competition.
+All 3 judges will be audio adjudicating.

-There will also be a fourth judge making sure each performance has been entered in the correct category or skill level.
-If this judge deems a routine in the incorrect category or skill level, that routine will automatically be moved into its correct group.
-No penalties points are taken from the score sheet, but the routine will now be ranked with its appropriate group.
+There will also be a fourth judge accessing that each performance has been entered in the correct category.
+If this judge deems a routine in the incorrect skill level, that routine will then be moved into its correct skill level group.
+No penalties points are taken from the score sheet, but the routine will now be ranked with its appropriate skill level group.

 - Diamond – 97-100